measurement-factory/squid-notes/architecture.md

 4. All other mangling actions can be supported directly in squid.conf, at any vectoring point.

+See also: thumb_ref{adapt-block-by-squid}.

 Original Context:
 http://lists.squid-cache.org/pipermail/squid-dev/2016-June/005970.html

-thumbX: Library-agnostic APIs (e.g., `Security`) must be the same, regardless of the library Squid is being compiled with.
+thumbX{api-same-for-each-lib}: Library-agnostic APIs (e.g., `Security`) must
+be the same, regardless of the library Squid is being compiled with.

 The implementation of those Library-agnostic APIs may depend on the library, of course.
 For example, it is also perfectly fine for GnuTLS-specific code to